spheronFdn/portfolio-template/README.md

 ```

 ## Contribution
-We encourage you to read the contribution guidelines to learn about our development process and how to propose bug fixes and improvements before submitting a pull request.

 The Spheron community extends beyond issues and pull requests!
 You can support Spheron in many other ways as well.
+You can fork it and add your update before raising the pull request.
+When creating your PR, please provide PR description properly.
+It will help us review the content in your PR.

 ## Community
-For help, discussions or any other queries: Join us at Spheron [Discord](https://discord.com/invite/ahxuCtm) Group
+For help, discussions or any other queries: Join us at Spheron [Discord Group](https://discord.com/invite/ahxuCtm)